-1. The bench press machine
+1. The chest press machine

 2. The chest fly machine

 The chest fly machine (also called pec fly machine) only targets one group of muscles – the chest.
 Available in two models, seated and supine, these machines are equipped with pads for increased comfort and allow you to adjust the distance between the pads.
-Although exercises done with this gym machine also involve triceps and shoulders, these only act as stabilizers so they are not pumped and strengthen during the fly chest routine.
+Although exercises done with this gym machine also involve triceps and shoulders, these only act as stabilizers, so they are not pumped and strengthen during the fly chest routine.

 3. Shoulder press machine